 Catch a show at the OVO Hydro

 What better way to spend an evening than catching a show at the OVO Hydro in Glasgow?
 I’ve been here a number of times, most recently to see S Club again, and it’s still one of my favourite venues in the UK.
-They’ve recently added a reusable cup initiative to the stadium so you get money back for every cup you return to the stalls which is a fantastic way for such a big venue to be more sustainable - plus you can make money collecting people’s cups!
+They’ve recently added a reusable cup initiative to the stadium so you get money back for every cup you return to the stalls.
+This is a fantastic way for such a big venue to be more sustainable and you can make money collecting other people’s cups too!
 Take a look at their official website to see what shows are on when you plan on visiting Glasgow next.

 111 by Modou